Updated August 24, 2016.

 How are the tests scored?

-Students will receive an overall score somewhere between 2114 and 2795 for English language arts/literacy and between 2189 and 2862 in math.
+Students receive an overall score somewhere between 2114 and 2795 for English language arts/literacy and between 2189 and 2862 in math.
 (Score ranges vary slightly based on grade level.)

 Overall scores fall into one of four achievement levels: standard not met, standard nearly met, standard met and standard exceeded.
 California has chosen these categories instead of more familiar terms, such as proficient and advanced, which other states have adopted, in part to discourage comparisons to earlier standardized tests.